 It is typically not advisable to place them with young children because they can feel frightened around them.

 However, socializing can help to cure this.
 Because they don’t care where you live, teacup poodles also make wonderful family pets!
-If you show them enough love, they can live in either little apartments or enormous homes.
+They can live in little apartments or enormous homes if you show them enough love.

 Are They Hard to Train?

 Another reason why many people adore teacup poodles is that they are simple to train.
 Exceptionally if you have never trained a dog before, their innate intelligence makes your life much more straightforward.
 In addition, teacups are receptive to praise and have robust learning and pleasing motivations.
 Of course, this covers verbal compliments and rewards.

 While training your Teacup Poodle, you should employ only brief five-minute training sessions twice or thrice daily.
 Additionally, you will need to socialize them, especially given their small size.
 To teach them how to interact, kids must be exposed to other people and animals early.